jsmbennett/98-components/README.md

 # 98-components

 A modern Windows 98 UI component library built with Web Components (ES2022), with 98.css as its only dependency.
+This project started as a sub-project of another project but I got a little carried away.
+The goals are:

+1) Build off the work of 98.css to provide specific interactable components beyond simple CSS styling: A Desktop, basic window management, start menu, and more.
+2) Learn how to build something (even if badly) using pure modern browser APIs (no React, Vue, etc).
+3) Provide a subset of a Windows 98 desktop experience as accurately as possible.

+To see it in action, visit the [demo](https://jsmbennett.github.io/98-components/).

 ## Quick Start